Skip to content

 • First, we need to create a RegExp (Regular Expression) object

-set pattern = new regexp
+set modele=new regexp

 • Then we set the pattern to be tested